jirib/notes/README.md

 ### tapes

 [*mhvtl*](http://sites.google.com/site/linuxvtl2/), A Virtual Tape & Library
-system, could be used as tape library virtualizatio
+system, could be used as tape library virtualization.

 On OpenSUSE TW *mhvtl* consists of: